canopy-js/canopy-js/README.md

 Bordering states: New York shares some of its southern border with [[New Jersey]].
 ```

-Produce the following website:
+Produce the following website, where we can either inline or redirect to the new topic via the global link:
 <br>

 ![Global references](./readme/global.gif)

 #### Import references

-An import reference is for when you want to reference a subtopic of a given topic, but not from within that topic.
+An import reference is for when you want to reference a subtopic of a given topic, but not from a paragraph within that topic.

 An example might be if you want to express that Fremont county of Idaho is adjacent to Teton county of Wyoming.
-You would the paragraph for Fremont to reference Teton, however, lets say Teton is a subtopic of Idaho and not a topic-proper.
-It wouldn't be appropriate to have the paragraph for Teton follow the paragraph for Fremont, because it would lack the context of an explanation of what Wyoming is, and how it relates to Teton.
+You would the paragraph for Fremont to reference Teton, however, it might not be appropriate to have the paragraph for Teton follow the paragraph for Fremont directly, because it would lack the context of an explanation of what Wyoming is, and how it relates to Teton.

-So, the solution is an "import reference" - the paragraph for "Fremont" would first reference the topic "Wyoming," and then the subtopic of "Teton," and the global link to Wyoming "imports" the subtopics of Wyoming to be available for reference within the current file.
+So, the solution is an "import reference" - the paragraph for "Fremont" is allowed to reference the paragraph for "Teton", but in a way that preserves the context of Teton within Wyoming.
+We would first reference the topic "Wyoming," and then the subtopic of "Teton."
+The presence of the global link to Wyoming "imports" the subtopics of Wyoming to be available for reference within that paragraph.
 When the link for "Teton" is selected, the path from Wyoming's paragraph to the paragraph for Teton is displayed, so that the reference is shown but given the necessary context.

-For example, the following files produce this image:
+For example, if we make the following files:

 ```
 Wyoming: Wyoming is a mid-sized state in the Western United States.
 It has many [[counties]].